Astros vs. Rockies Player Props Betting Odds

-Sportsbooks have set player props for Ryan McMahon and others when the Houston Astros visit the Colorado Rockies at Coors Field on Tuesday at 8:40 PM ET.
+The Houston Astros visit the Colorado Rockies at Coors Field on Wednesday at 3:10 PM ET.
+Those looking to place a player prop wager can find odds for Kyle Tucker, Ryan McMahon and others in this matchup.

 Bet on this matchup or its props with BetMGM!